ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 (i.e. ``ec2_tag_info``), a singular dictionary should be returned as opposed to a list of dictionaries.

-In cases where the _info module returns no instances, and empty list '[]' should be returned.
+In cases where the _info module returns no instances, an empty list '[]' should be returned.

 Keys in the returned dictionaries should follow the guidelines above and use snake_case.
 If a return value can be used as a parameter for its corresponding main module, the key should